Big Ten decisionmakers wrestle with the complexities of playing spring football

 Expect, though, to see more players who have NFL draft aspirations in 2021 to opt out of a spring season.
 Even before the Big Ten announced the cancellation of the fall season, first-round draft prospects such as Gophers receiver Rashod Bateman, Purdue receiver Rondale Moore and Penn State linebacker Micah Parsons opted out to focus on NFL preparation.

 Then comes the injury factor.
-Say a player tears an ACL in a spring game.
-There’s a good chance he’ll miss the fall season, too.
+Say a player tears a knee ligament in a spring game.
+There's a good chance he will miss the fall season, too.

 What's the prize at the end?